jose1711/pycon-2022/docs/README.md

 missed something.

 During the workshop there are multiple questions, which I also will ask you.
-There is also answer in collapsible section. **Please do not cheat and don't look for the answer before the question is answered**.
+There is also answer in collapsible section. **Please do not cheat and don't look for the answer before the questions are answered**.